Liberty pole: Later uses

 During the Whiskey Rebellion, which occurred from 1791 to 1794, locals in western Pennsylvania would erect poles along the roads or in town centers as a protest against the federal government's tax on distilled spirits, and evoke the spirit embodied by the liberty poles of decades earlier.
+These poles also allowed various communities in central Pennsylvania to signal their support to the western counties.

 The arbres de la liberté ("liberty trees") were a symbol of the French Revolution, mostly living trees newly planted.
 The first was planted in 1790 by a pastor of a Vienne village, inspired by the 1765 Liberty Tree of Boston.
 One was also planted in front of the City Hall of Amsterdam on 4 March 1795, in celebration of the alliance between the French Republic and the Batavian Republic.
 In 1798, with the establishment of the short-lived Roman Republic, a liberty tree was planted in Rome's Piazza delle Scole, to mark the legal abolition of the Roman Ghetto.
 After resumption of Papal rule, the Vatican reinstated the Roman ghetto.

 The liberty pole can also be seen on the coat of arms of Argentina.

 United Irish "catechism" carved in stone in Wexford.
 It makes explicit the connections of the United Irishmen with revolution in American and France, and mentions "branches" of the "tree of liberty".

 The image of Liberty holding a pole topped by a Phrygian cap appears on many mid- and late-19th-century U.S. silver coins.
 These are broadly classified as United States Seated Liberty coinage.